-THE RELATIONSHIP BETWEEN FORECASTING ACCURACY AND FIRM PERFORMANCE HAS NOT BEEN ALWAYS FOUND performance.
+THE RELATIONSHIP BETWEEN FORECASTING ACCURACY AND FIRM PERFORMANCE IN BUSINESS GAMES HAS NOT BEEN ALWAYS FOUND

+Philip Anderson and Leigh Lawton (1992, p334) when studying the relationship between financial performance in business games and learning, found a 0.0 coefficient of determination between forecasting accuracy and financial performance when their students forecasted unit sales.
+Note that it is extremely difficult to find a zero R^2 between any two sets of observations.
+However, they did find a relationship between forecasting accuracy and the team's mean grade on a written analysis of the game performance.
 Could this be an indication that forecasting accuracy was a measure of learning?

-Philip Anderson and Leigh Lawton (1990, p9), when studying the relationship between financial performance in business games and learning, found a 0.0 correlation between forecasting accuracy and financial performance when their students forecasted unit sales.
-However, they did find a relationship between forecasting accuracy and the team's mean grade on a written analysis of the game